 What types of restrictive covenants are recognised and enforceable?

-Non-compete agreements are not enforceable against employees.
-Non-solicitation agreements have limited enforcement between two organisations, but not against employees.
+Non-compete agreements post termination of employment are not enforceable against employees.
+Non-solicitation agreements post termination of employment have limited enforcement between two organisations, but not against employees.
 However, the law on non-solicitation agreements is not well developed.
 It is possible to have employees sign an employee bond – if the employee is provided with substantial training at significant cost, the employer can require him or her to remain with the organisation for a reasonable period.
 If the employee leaves prior to the expiry of this period, he or she will be required to repay the actual or reasonable costs incurred by the employer for such training.

 Are there any special rules on non-competes for particular classes of employee?

-Under Indian law, a non-compete agreement is not enforceable against an employee.
+Under Indian law, a non-compete agreement post termination of employment is not enforceable against an employee.
 This applies to all classes of employee without exception.

 Discipline and grievance procedures

 Are there specific laws on the procedures employers must follow with regard to discipline and grievance procedures?

 An employer must follow the principles of natural justice when conducting a disciplinary or grievance procedure.
 Certain federal laws relate to the handling of disciplinary and grievance procedures, such as the Industrial Employment (Standing Orders) Act, 1946 and the Industrial Disputes Act, 1947.
 In all cases the employee must be provided with the opportunity to be heard and the process should be reasonable and fair.
 If an establishment has 20 or more ‘workmen’ (as defined in the Industrial Disputes Act, 1947) under the act, it must establish a grievance redressal committee or a similar mechanism to handle employee grievances.